 Practical Implementation of Theoretical Concepts.
 Use all concepts of PL/SQL.
 Exploring select clause and its single row functions, group functions, implement nested and co-related queries, Table Creation and alteration, Insert, Update and delete, Views.
-Creating an Employee database to set various constraints.
-Creating relationship between the databases.
-Study of PL/SQL block.
+PL/SQL block to satisfy some conditions by accepting input from the user.
+8. Write a PL/SQL block that handles all types of exceptions.